-Fossil and modern carbon
+3.3.1 Fossil and modern carbon

-To discriminate between the relative influence of modern and fossil carbon at the sampling site, daily filter samples were collected and C-14 radiocarbon measurements were performed.
-From these measurements, the percentage of modern carbon (from the sum of both OC and EC) was calculated.
-Modern carbon varied from 15-36 % of the total aerosol carbon, a significant portion of the measured carbon considering the close proximity of the measurements to fossil carbon sources.
-In France, the contribution of biofuel were about 7 and 5 % for diesel and gasoline, respectively, in 2011 (UFIP, Union Française des Industries Petrolières, 2011) and cannot explain this relative high proportion of modern carbon observed in the particulate matter.
-This is similar to findings shown in Hodzic et al. (2010), Minguillon et al. (2011), and El Haddad et al. (2013), which indicate that modern carbon is often more significant than fossil carbon in the carbonaceous fraction of PM, even in cities with high vehicular emissions (e.g., Mexico City, Barcelona or Marseille).
+A source of uncertainty in the global particulate emissions of vehicles is the formation of SOA from gas-phase emissions and the aging of POA.
+To discriminate between the relative concentration of modern and fossil carbon, and thus potentially discriminate between OOA from vehicular sources and from modern sources, daily filter samples were collected at the sampling site and 14C radiocarbon measurements were performed.
+From these measurements, the percentage of modern carbon from TC (OC + EC) was calculated.
+Modern carbon varied from 15 to 36% of the total aerosol carbon, a significant portion of the measured carbon considering the close proximity of the measurements to fossil carbon sources.
+In France, the contribution of biofuel was about 7 and 5% for diesel and gasoline fuel, respectively, in 2011 (UFIP, Union Française des Industries Petrolières, 2011) and cannot explain this relatively high proportion of modern carbon observed in the particulate matter.
+This is similar to findings shown in Hodzic et al. (2010), Minguillón et al. (2011), and El Haddad et al. (2013) which indicate that modern carbon is often a significant portion of the carbonaceous fraction of PM, even in cities with high vehicular emissions (e.g., Mexico City, Barcelona, or Marseille).